 ResponsibleOhio backed what was to be a state level constitutional amendment legalizing medicinal and recreational weed [for a partial – and humorous – description of backers, check out ResponsibleOhio: The Motliest Crew of Investors You Ever Did See].

-Passing Issue 3, explained in greater detail in ballotpedia here, would have also granted its backers exclusive rights to grow marijuana.
+Passing Issue 3 would have also granted its backers exclusive rights to grow marijuana.
 This is part of what made it so controversial.
+It is explained in greater detail in ballotpedia here,

 There’s a lot of support for the legalization of marijuana in Ohio.
 This Washington Post read noted 80+% of Ohioans polled favor the legalization of marijuana for medicinal use and over 50% supporting recreational legalization.
 Is this what campaigners with ResponsibleOhio were counting on?
 Or, rather, hoping to capitalize on?